Definition of design in English:

 have designs on

-- Aim to obtain (something), typically in an underhand way: he suspected her of having designs on the family fortuneMore example sentences
+- Aim to obtain (something desired), typically in a secret and dishonest way: he suspected her of having designs on the family fortuneMore example sentences

 - He emerged as sole leader of the opposition in 1263, but his position had weakened, for many magnates suspected him of having designs on the throne.